mcnaryj/McNary-Homework-1/README.md

 ## Mock-Up

-The below image demonstrates the appearance and functionality of the webpage, with the caption directly quoted from the readme for this assignment, as after seeing it I felt it didn't make sense to word it differently:
+The below image demonstrates the appearance and functionality of the webpage, with the caption directly quoted from the readme for this assignment, as after seeing it I felt it didn't make sense to word it differently.
 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](assets/images/01-html-css-git-homework-demo.png)

 ## Notes

+The changes made throughout the file are in green text.
+Most of the html changes concerned building a proper structure and getting rid of the many divs in the file.
+.CSS was a bunch of consolidating and testing to make sure the screen didn't do something crazy.

 The navbar margin proved to be interesting to work with.
 I wanted to stay away from using a generic element like container, so I used the .navbar li selector to manipulate the margin into matching the demo.